loyaltypollution/tp/docs/UserGuide.md

 - Use the appropriate tab (Staff, Customers, or Drinks Menu) to view specific information
 - If information appears cut off, try scrolling within panels to view additional content

-### Missing customer or staff data after adding

-- Verify you've entered all required fields
+### "Insufficient points" message during redemption

+- Check the customer's current reward points by looking at their profile details
+- Verify the price of the drink and calculate if they have enough points (100 points = $1)
+- Consider using a standard purchase instead to let them earn more points

+### Unable to complete customer/staff search

+- For name searches, ensure you're using at least 3 characters for reliable results
+- For exact field searches (like `fi/` or `role/`), check for exact spelling and capitalization
+- If no results appear, use `customerfind all/true` or `stafffind all/true` to reset the view

+### Data not saving properly

-- Check if you're in the correct tab to view the newly added entry
+- Check that you have write permissions to the application folder
-- Try using the find command with `all/true` parameter to refresh the list view
+- Ensure there's sufficient disk space available
+- Verify that the data files in the `/data` folder aren't marked as read-only

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+1. **Multiple Screens**: When using multiple screens, if you move the application to a secondary screen and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.

-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard alias `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
+2. **Help Window Visibility**: If you minimize the Help Window and then run the `help` command (or use the `Help` menu, or the keyboard alias `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.

+3. **Search Limitations**: Very short search strings (less than 3 characters) may not always produce expected results.
+Use longer search terms for more reliable searching.

+4. **UI Scaling**: On high-DPI displays, some UI elements may appear too small or improperly scaled.
+Adjusting your system's display scaling settings may help.

+5. **Long-running Commands**: Commands that process large amounts of data (like searching through many entries) may cause the UI to become temporarily unresponsive.
+This is normal behavior, and the application should become responsive again once the operation completes.

+6. **Special Characters**: Using special characters in names, addresses, or other fields is often not allowed.
+Even if possible, these may cause display issues or unexpected behavior in some cases.
+Stick to standard alphanumeric characters when possible.

+7. **Memory Usage**: After extended use with many customer/staff entries, the application may use more memory than expected.
+Restarting the application periodically can help maintain optimal performance.

 --------------------------------------------------------------------------------------------------------------------